DenuvoSoftwareSolutions/fighting-bots-at-scale/docs/conclusion.md

 ![bot](bot-small.jpg)

-# Conclusion: A fair gaming environment needs a cutting-edge bot protection
+# Conclusion: A Fair Gaming Environment Needs Cutting-Edge Bot Protection

 Databricks, powered by Apache Spark, offers a robust platform for handling large-scale data workloads, enabling organizations to process and analyze data with increased efficiency and scalability.
 However,